NAlexPear/savvy/class-slides/class-materials/week-2/module-5/instructions.md

 ## Step 4: Deploy & Promote

-1. Deploy your code to Divshot using your command line tools
+1. Deploy your code to Firebase
 2. Post a link on Slack
 3. Send it to your friends and family members so they can be proud of you
 4. Social media?